DiscipleTools/Documentation/Theme-Core/gulp-js-css.md

+# Gulp - CSS and JS

-# Setting Up the Build Process
+## Setting Up the Build Process

 D.T Uses gulp to compile and minify the css and javascript.
 If you will be contributing styling or JS changes you will need to use gulp.
   - First you need to have Node.js installed on your computer.
 You can download and install Node.js from [here](https://nodejs.org/)